 Agile Paws Dog Sports is proud to showcase the APDS full time students that have earned NACSW™ K9 Nose Work® titles.
 We acknowledge that many of our teams have earned accomplishments in other organizations and we are proud of them as well.
 However, it is our decision to focus and highlight NACSW™ milestones.

 Q also started taking agility classes at Agile Paws Dog Sports before Tammy started offering nose work.
 Q is the first Agile Paws Dog Sports team to compete in an NW3 trial.
-Kriss & Q earned their NW3 in Colorado and are now working on their NW3-Elite.
+Kriss & Q earned have earned their three NW3 titles and are now competing at the Elite level

 Daisy was Jessica’s introduction to dog sports.
 They were one of Agile Paws earliest agility students and then began taking nose work classes when Tammy started offering them.
 Even though Daisy had a broken, twisted leg due to abuse, it never stopped her from putting her all into competing.
 At 13 years old, Daisy was the first Agile Paws Dog Sports student to earn an NW1 as well as the first to earn an NW2 when she was 14 years old.
 Unfortunately Daisy was a senior when she started classes and was unable to compete in NW3, where she no doubt would have done well if age hadn’t caught up with her.
 Anise was her favorite odor and Containers her favorite element.